 This course assumes a basic understanding of procedural programming, and begins with a comprehensive review of Python fundamentals-including data types, variables, loops, and conditionals-that is designed to deepen your mastery of these concepts.
-The first part of the course will thus be an opportunity to consolidate and extend what was covered in INST126.
+The first part of the course will thus be an opportunity to consolidate what was covered in INST126.

 This is an asynchronous course, divided into weekly modules.
-Each module consists of a mixture of slides, recordings, readings in an online textbook, comprehension quizzes, and challenge exercises.
-These module activities can be worked through on your own schedule, but must be completed by 11:59 pm on the Sunday after the week of the module.
+Each module consists of a mixture of lecture slides and recordings, readings, comprehension quizzes, and exercises.
+These module activities can be worked through on your own schedule, but must be completed by 11:59 pm on the Monday after the week of the module.

-In addition to the module tasks and exercises, there will be five homework assignments in which you will help you apply, reflect and extend your understanding by working on a practical task.
-All homework assignments are to be completed on your own unless otherwise stated in the instructions.
+In addition to the module tasks, there will be five homework assignments in which you will apply what you have learned by working on a practical task.
+All homework assignments are to be completed on your own.

-We will also examine selected broader issues of programming and coding-the social and organizational context, issues related to gender, race, disability, etc. This will help you prepare for situations that you are likely to encounter in your professional work.
-These are noted in the schedule as "Critical Reflections."
+We will also discuss selected broader issues of programming and coding-the social and organizational context, issues related to gender, race, disability, etc. This will help you prepare for situations that you are likely to encounter in your professional work.

-Finally, at the end of the term everyone will complete a final project that will be an opportunity for you to synthesize what you have learned over the semester by creating a useful Python application with real-world data.
+Finally, at the end of the term everyone will complete a final program that will be an opportunity for you to synthesize what you have learned over the semester by creating a useful Python application with real-world data.